 Following is an excerpt from the book’s preface, which was written by Dr. and Mrs. Brewer’s friends and colleagues Dr. Julius Sigler ’62, vice president and dean for academic affairs; Dr. Thomas Tiller ’56, professor emeritus of education and human development; and Dr. James Huston, former dean the college:

-“Perhaps the greatest legacy left to Lynchburg College by Carey Brewer is the attitude embedded in his oft-repeated statement that ‘a great college is always in the process of becoming.’
-Since his retirement in 1983, Lynchburg College has continued to grow and to change-moving ever closer toward becoming the institution envisioned by a thirty-six-year-old neophyte college president nearly a half century ago.”
+“Perhaps the greatest legacy left to University of Lynchburg by Carey Brewer is the attitude embedded in his oft-repeated statement that ‘a great college is always in the process of becoming.’
+Since his retirement in 1983, University of Lynchburg has continued to grow and to change-moving ever closer toward becoming the institution envisioned by a thirty-six-year-old neophyte college president nearly a half century ago.”